Puran Appu: Legacy

+Role in the Matale Rebellion

 Francisco (Veera Puran Appu) attended the Wesleyan school in Moratuwa and was a very mischievous boy.
 After a fight and thrashing the village headman from Lakshapathiya, he fled from Moratuwa in 1825 at the age of 13.
 He traveled about the country, mostly the hill country – Haldummulla to Badulla and other places.
 His uncle, W. Marcellenus Franciscu Fernando, was the first Sinhalese proctor who had a flourishing practice at Ratnapura and in 1840 Francisco stayed with him.

-It was at this stage of his career that he headed a band of outlaws and initiated a reign of terror against European planters and officials in Uva, much to the delight of His people, His daring exploits against the Europeans in Sri Lanka soon made him a legendary hero in Sri Lanka.
+It was at this stage of his career that he headed a band of outlaws and initiated a reign of terror against European planters and officials in Uva, much to the delight of his people, his daring exploits against the Europeans in Sri Lanka soon made him a legendary hero in Sri Lanka.

 He was now convinced of the necessity of expelling the British from Sri Lanka.

 With this end in view, he conferred with the Sangha of Mahiyangana and Muthiyangana who pledged him their support.
 This was in 1845.
-About this time he encountered romance and lost his heart to a highland lass, Bandara Menike of Harispattuwa whom he married in 1847.
-She bore him a daughter.
+He married a highland woman, Bandara Menike of Harispattuwa, in 1847.
+They had a daughter.
 Francisco was now called Puran Appu.

 He broke into House of Magistrate Dawson of Badulla and was imprisoned and then broke prison.
 He cursed Major Rodgers who brought a false charge against him and Major Rodgers was struck by lightning in Nuwara Eliya.